Sandwiches are a staple for lunch here in the UK so, why change that if you're a vegan or looking to increase your intake of meat-free meals?

 Soak the peeled and sliced aubergine in water for 30 minutes and preheat the oven to 180C.

-- Add in your favourite salad sandwich filling and really make it your own!
-Lettuce, peppers or rocket would make a great addition!
+Add in your favourite salad sandwich filling and really make it your own!
+Lettuce, peppers or rocket would all make a great addition!